dice-group/LIMES/limes-core/manual/user_manual.md

 * `Geo_Naive_Surjection`
 * `Geo_Fair_Surjection`

-The temporal relations between event resources can be found by using the following distances:
+The temporal relations between event resources can be found by using the following relations:
 * `Tmp_Successor`
 * `Tmp_Predecessor`
 * `Tmp_Concurrent`